Frequently Asked Questions

 Q: Do you come out and inspect the work once it’s done?
 Is that included in your CASp Inspection fee or is that additional?

-A: We do and highly recommend that you have us re-inspect after the work is done so that we can update you original CASp report and sign off that that work is now compliant.
+A: We do and highly recommend that you have us re-inspect after the work is done so that we can update your original CASp report and sign off that that work is now compliant.
 We also recommend that we provide inspection during certain phases of the construction.
 A good example is having us out to inspect the forms for a ramp prior to pouring the concrete.
 It is really unfortunate to have to tear out a ramp because it is not compliant when it could have been fixed prior to the pour.

 FAQ 16